Secondary education: Definition

 More subjects may be dropped, and increased specialism occurs.
-Completion of (upper) secondary education provides the entry requirements to Level 5 tertiary education, the entry requirements to technical or vocational education (Level 4, non tertiary course), or direct entry into the workplace.
+Completion of (upper) secondary education provides the entry requirements to Level 5 tertiary education, the entry requirements to technical or vocational education (Level 4, non-tertiary course), or direct entry into the workplace.

-In 2012 the ISCED published further work on education levels where it codified particular paths and redefined the tertiary levels.
-Lower secondary education and (upper) secondary education could last between two and five years, and the transition between two often would be when students were allowed some subject choice.
+In 2012, the ISCED published further work on education levels, codifying particular paths and redefining the tertiary levels.
+Lower secondary education and (upper) secondary education could last between two and five years, and the transition between the two often would be when students were allowed some subject choice.

 Terminology around secondary education systems varies by country.
 Secondary schools may also be called academies, colleges, gymnasiums, high schools, lyceums, middle schools, preparatory schools, sixth-form colleges, upper schools, or vocational schools, among other names.
-For further information about these terms and their definitions, see the section below, organized by country.
+For further information about these terms and their definitions, see the section below, organised by country.

 History

 A form of education for adolescents became necessary in all societies that had an alphabet and engaged in commerce.
-In Western Europe, formal secondary education can be traced back to the Athenian educational reforms of 320BC.
+In Western Europe, formal secondary education can be traced back to the [can be traced back to the educational practices of ancient Athens.
 Though their civilisation was eclipsed and they were enslaved, Hellenistic Athenian teachers were valued in the Roman system.
 The Roman and Hellenistic schools of rhetoric taught the seven liberal arts and sciences – grammar, rhetoric, logic, arithmetic, geometry, music and astronomy – which were regarded as a preparation for the study at a tertiary level of theology, law and medicine.
-Boys would have been prepared to enter these schools by private tutors at home.
-Girls would have only received tuition at home.
+Private tutors at home prepared boys to enter these schools.
+Girls received tuition only at home.

 England provides a good case study.
 When Augustine of Canterbury brought Christianity there in 597, no schools existed.
 He needed trained priests to conduct church services and boys to sing in the choir.
-He had to create both the grammar schools that taught Latin, to enable the English to study for the priesthood, and song schools (choir schools) that trained the 'sons of gentlefolk' to sing in cathedral choirs.
+He had to create both grammar schools that taught Latin, enabling the English to study for the priesthood, and song schools (choir schools) that trained the 'sons of gentlefolk' to sing in cathedral choirs.
 In the case of Canterbury (597) and Rochester (604), both still exist.
-Bede in his Ecclesiastical History of the English People (732) tells that the Canterbury school taught more than the 'intended reading and understanding of Latin', but 'the rules of metric, astronomy and the computus as well as the works of the saints' Even at this stage, there was tension, as the church was worried that knowledge of Latin would give the student access to non-Christian texts that it would not wish them to read.
+Bede in his Ecclesiastical History of the English People (732) tells that the Canterbury school taught more than the 'intended reading and understanding of Latin', but 'the rules of metric, astronomy and the computus as well as the works of the saints'.
+Even at this stage, tension remained, as the church worried that knowledge of Latin would give students access to non-Christian texts it did not want them to read.

-Over the centuries leading to the renaissance and reformation the church was the main provider of secondary education.
+Over the centuries leading to the renaissance and reformation, the church was the main provider of secondary education.
 Various invasions and schisms within the controlling church challenged the focus of the schools, and the curriculum and language of instruction waxed and waned.
-From 1100, With the growth of the towns, grammar schools 'free' of the church were founded, and some church grammar schools were handed over to the laïty.
+From 1100, with the growth of the towns, grammar schools 'free' of the church were founded, and some church grammar schools were handed over to the laïty.
 Universities were founded that did not just train students for the priesthood.